Parent

 CT FEAT sponsors a

-“Parents Only” Listserv Discussion Group where hundreds of Connecticut
+private, confidential “Parents Only” Listserv Discussion Group where

-families daily share information and insights drawn from their lives
+hundreds of Connecticut families share information and insights drawn

 These articles, unless otherwise noted, are the property of Connecticut